Rates, discounts and monetary transactions

 Donation

-Deed of gift.
+Deed of donation.
 Donor

-Simple gift tax return.
-Donor or beneficiary
+Simple donation tax return.
+Donor or donee

-based on time spent, but from
+time spent basis, but from

 Divorce